dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 you can cancel the operation or continue with the installation process.

-But if you would let Docker Engine to execute the same command from a Dockerfile, the build process would fail immediately, because the build process is fully automatic and doesn't expect any interaction from a user.
+But if you would let Docker Engine to execute the same command from a Dockerfile, the build process would fail immediately, because it's fully automatic and doesn't expect any interaction from a user.

 So if your command line fu is not that great, then by writing Dockerfiles you will definitely improve that skill a lot.

 ---

-SWITCH SLIDE
+SWITCH TO SLIDE #13

 ---

+This is how a simple Dockerfile looks like.
+In summary, you can build a Docker image from it that installs Apache on top of Debian filesystem and it replaces the contents of the default index.html file to display "Hello, DrupalCamp Baltics 2015!".

 ---

-SWITCH SLIDE
+SWITCH TO SLIDE

 ---